DomtronVox/StaticFarmSite/src/documents/main_pages/goats.md

 **<br />**

 **Nigerian Dwarf goats are a welcome addition to the homesteader.
 They need smaller shelters and pens and a lot less food compared to full-sized goats.
-A quart or two a day of very high quality milk is easy to manage in your kitchen for drinking and making cheese, yogurt, fudge, and soap.**
+A couple of quarts a day of very high quality milk is easy to manage in your kitchen for drinking and making cheese, yogurt, fudge, and soap.**

 **All goats are ruminants and need a lot of fiber.
 They adore woody shrubs like brambles, also poison ivy and honeysuckle, and will eat most weeds and grass.**